 - there is evidence of physical injury;

-- the officer believes that if the abuser isn't immediately arrested:
+- the officer believes that if the abuser isn't immediately arrested, the abuser may:

-- the abuser may cause injury to another person or damage property;
+- cause injury to another person or damage property;

 Read the Law: Md.
 Code, Criminal Procedure §2-204

-A police officer may also make an arrest with or without a warrant if the officer has probable cause to believe that the abuser has violated certain provisions of a protective order.
+A police officer may also make an arrest with or without a warrant if there is probable cause to believe that the abuser has violated certain provisions of a protective order.

 Read the Law: Md.
 Code, Criminal Procedure §2-204.1

-In Maryland a "restraining order" refers to a peace or protective order.
-If you are being threatened with imminent harm, or your abuser has already harmed you, a restraining order may be necessary.
+In Maryland, the term "restraining order" refers to a peace or protective order.
+Suppose you are being threatened with imminent harm, or your abuser has already harmed you.
+In that case, a restraining order may be necessary.